BenMcLean/Voxel2Pixel/volumetric_ortho_sprite_rendering_specification.md

 ```
 Node3D (Entity root - position/rotation set here)
-└── MeshInstance3D (Proxy BoxMesh - offset by container)
+└── MeshInstance3D (Proxy QuadMesh - billboard-oriented each frame, centered on model center)
 ```

 The parent `Node3D` represents the entity's position and orientation in the game world.
-The child `MeshInstance3D` holding the proxy box is offset by the container to handle two concerns:
+The child `MeshInstance3D` holding the proxy quad is repositioned and reoriented each frame by the container to handle:

-1. **Anchor alignment:** Offset so the anchor point in voxel space aligns with the parent's origin.
+1. **Anchor alignment:** The quad is centered on the model center, offset from the anchor point.

 2. **Ground clearance:** Offset upward by `Δpx_world` (one virtual pixel) to prevent ground geometry from occluding the bottom outline pixels.

-Since the box is expanded by `2 * Δpx_world` total (one virtual pixel on each side), raising it by half that amount (`Δpx_world`) positions the bottom outline pixels exactly at ground level.
+3. **Billboard orientation:** The quad faces the camera, with its width and height matching the tight bounding rectangle of the model's projection.

 This separation provides a clean contract:
-* Game logic sets the entity's world transform on the parent node (no need to account for outline clearance).
+* Game logic sets the entity's world transform on the parent node (no need to account for outline clearance or billboard orientation).
-* The container manages both the anchor offset and ground clearance internally.
+* The container manages anchor offset, ground clearance, sizing, and orientation internally.

 ---